A Bag of PrettyLitter

 for 20% Off + a FREE Catnip Toy

-How often should you wash and change out the litter box?
+How often should you wash the litter box?

 Cats are very territorial animals and sometimes they’ll react strangely and assertively when you move their litter box for cleaning.
 Keep an eye on this cat behavior, and just remember that they’ll be happier and healthier cats once their litter box has been properly taken care of!